 The complaint only requires basic information about the parties involved and does not need to be a detailed story about why you are filing for divorce.
-Divorce in North Carolina is “no-fault.”
-No-fault marriage does not require a showing of marital misconduct, only that the marriage union is broken and cannot be salvaged.
+Divorce in North Carolina is a “no-fault” state, and therefore does not require a showing of marital misconduct, only that the marriage union is broken and cannot be salvaged.

 Filing the Complaint in Court

-The complaint is filed with the court clerk's office, usually in the general court of justice, the district court division.
+The complaint is filed with the court clerk's office in the district court division.
 The documents include: